 Troubleshooting

-- Stop the server, run
+lima-*.lan) rather than your host IP. - Stop the server, run

 Container error mentioning incorrect architecture

-- Be sure you’ve included
+- Make sure you've included

 Anything else